asomers/serde_yml/README.md

 <!-- markdownlint-enable MD033 MD041 -->
 # Serde YML: Seamless YAML Serialization for Rust

-Serde YML is a Rust library that simplifies YAML serialization and deserialization using Serde.
-Effortlessly convert Rust types to YAML and vice versa.
-Supports custom structs, enums, and error handling.
+[`Serde YML`][00] is a Rust library that simplifies YAML serialization and deserialization using the popular [Serde][01] framework.
+It provides a convenient and efficient way to convert Rust data structures to YAML format and vice versa.

-## Credits
+## Credits and Acknowledgements

-- This library is a fork of the excellent [Serde YAML][17] library by [David Tolnay][16].
+This new library draws inspiration from the excellent work done by [David Tolnay][16] and the maintainers of the [serde-yaml][17] library.
+While Serde YML started as a fork of serde-yaml, it has now evolved into a separate library with its own goals and direction in mind.

-- David deserves the lion's share of the credit behind the work he has done on his library.
+If you are currently using serde-yaml in your projects, we recommend carefully evaluating your requirements and considering the stability and maturity of the original library before migrating to Serde YML.

-- The intent of this repository is purely to keep an active version of his library and continue my learning into Rust.
+Finally, I would like to express my sincere gratitude to [David Tolnay][16] and the [serde-yaml][17] team for their valuable contributions to the Rust community and for inspiring this project.

-- For those migrating from the orginal version of [Serde YAML][17], please be aware that this Library is not intending to replace at all the original one.
+![divider][divider]

 <!-- markdownlint-disable MD033 MD041 -->
 <center>